| FILE menu

 For any file format, you can automatically scan and fix large ‘spikes’ in the data by selecting the ‘Automatically Filter Newly-loaded Files’ option in the PREFERENCES/FileHandling menu.

-The file opening box highlights only these types.
+The file opening box highlights only these types, with the proper extensions.
 Two are binary formats, for LabHelper and edited LabAnalyst files: the older Binary-Coded Decimal (BCD) and Floating-Point (FP).
 LabAnalyst will transparently read either, but will write only in FP format.
 The main difference is speed: BCD files load more slowly (since they are read and converted one sample at a time), while FP files load quickly (since entire channels are read directly from disk into memory).

 If you click the toolbar 'Open' or 'Append' or 'Stack' buttons, you will get this window if you've not specified in the 'Preferences' window that only Warthog files will be shown: